micrology/prsm/doc/help/docs/GettingStarted.md

 ---
 # Getting started

 When the app is started for the first time in your browser, there is an option to type in your name and then to follow a brief tour that shows you the main items on the web page.
+If you don't enter your name, one is created for you (a sea creature), so that you can remain anonymous.

 ![Nav Bar icons](/images/start-screen.png)